Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates/README.md

-# Azure Spring Cloud App Configuration Conversion Sample client library for Java
+# Azure Spring Boot Key Vault Certificates client library for Java
 ## Key concepts
 ## Getting started

 ### Environment setup
 We need to ensure that this [environment setup][environment-setup] is completed before the run.

-## Key concepts
 ## Examples
 ## Troubleshooting
 ## Next steps